 I spent most of my time between talks in the Roving Bookshop.
 This was superb, with easily the best curated collection of children's books I've ever seen, and I could have bought whole shelves.
+(I was particularly impressed that they had both the books I'd picked to lend to Ed Finch, the event organiser: Alison Lester's Magic Beach and Mitsumasa Anno's Anno's Journey.)
 In the end I escaped with James Rumford's Traveling Man: The Journey of Ibn Battuta and Shaun Tan's The Rules of Summer.
 The stock they were showing was mostly picturebooks: given the audience they'd replaced most of the chapter books and novels with books about reading and children's literature.
 Bloomsbury and Pears also had stalls with a few books, and there was one promoting the Reading Realm app.

 Ceri Eccles talked about hooks for getting children into books, using front covers, props and objects, theme days and music.

 Nick Swarbrick talked about "what children shouldn't read": books that are dull, irrelevant, or dishonest.
 He gave a passing swipe at vanity publishing by celebrities who think being famous means they can write (David Walliams), but focused on older classics.
 Books which he thinks are problematic and should be used only with real care include Peter Pan, The Wind in the Willows, and The Secret Garden; he also talked about Blyton and Lewis and his ambivalent feelings about Dahl.